-A young man carrying a mop and pulling a bucket enters the room.
+A young man pushing a bucket and mop enters the room.
 He is handsome.
 A large Jewish star is affixed to his jacket.
 The young man looks at the SS men and bows and doffs his cap.

 Excuse me, sirs.
 I have been assigned to clean this room.